zzzprojects/learn-orm/tutorials/efcore-triggers/use-triggers.md

 To use triggers on your entities, the simple way is to inherit your context class from `DbContextWithTriggers`.

-So first we need to update our context class by inheriting it from the `DbContextWithTriggers` class as shown below.
+So first, we need to update our context class by inheriting it from the `DbContextWithTriggers` class, as shown below.

 ```csharp
 using EFTriggersDemo.Models;